 Beginning with the Spring-Summer 2012 issue (delayed til October 2012), Todd DeGarmo has assumed the position as acquisitions editor for Voices.
 Todd DeGarmo is the founding director of the Folklife Center at Crandall Public Library in Glens Falls, New York, an award-winning program known for its research collections, gallery exhibits, and innovative public programming that showcase the cultural traditions of the lower Adirondacks and upper Hudson valley.
 Todd cut his professional teeth in folklife studies with the Smithsonian’s Festival of American Folklife, came back to eastern upstate New York in the mid-1980s, and has been active in public sector folklore ever since.
 He has a BA from Colgate University, MA in anthropology and archives coursework from SUNY-Albany, and ABD. in American Studies (with an emphasis on Folklife Studies) from George Washington University.
 He has taught a variety of courses to various students, including corporate Tokyo, Skidmore and Empire State Colleges, Massachusetts Audubon, and BOCES Gifted and Talented.
 He has served as President of the New York Folklore Society, is an advisor to the Capital District Library Council’s Documentary Heritage Program, a Folk Arts panel member to the New York State Council on the Arts, and has provided professional services to many organizations in the Northeast.
 Todd grew up in the mid-Hudson valley (rural Dutchess County) with family ties to his father’s family farm in Saratoga County, and his mother’s homeplace on the north shore of Long Island.
 He currently lives a stone’s throw from the Batten Kill in Washington County, near the Vermont border with his wife, three children, and assorted animals.

-Patti Mason, Website Manager and Voices Copy Editor
+Patti Mason, Voices Copy Editor and Website Administrator

-Patti joined the New York Folklore Society in 1997, working as an administrative assistant in the Ithaca office through May, 1999.
-She has served as the Society’s website manager since its inception in 1998.
-With sadness, she left Ithaca, New York, to accompany her family to Arizona in 2002, but continues her relationship with the Folklore Society through cyberspace.
-She assumed copy editing responsibilities for Voices in 2012, in addition to website management and development for NYFS.
+Patti joined the New York Folklore Society staff in 1997, working as an administrative assistant in the Ithaca office through May, 1999.
+She has developed and maintained the Society’s website since 1998, including the management of the online store, calendar, and digital publication archives.
+She assumed copy editing responsibilities for Voices in 2012.